barais/esphomesolarthermalpanel/README.md

 ## 🧬 Origin of the DL-bus Component

-This custom ESPHome component is partly inspired by the DL-Bus communication work from the [ESPEasy project](https://espeasy.readthedocs.io), specifically the implementation described in [Plugin P092_DLbus](https://espeasy.readthedocs.io/en/latest/Plugin/P092_DLbus.html)
+This custom ESPHome component is partly inspired by the DL-Bus communication work from the [ESPEasy project](https://espeasy.readthedocs.io), specifically the implementation described in [Plugin P092_DLbus](https://espeasy.readthedocs.io/en/latest/Plugin/P092_DLbus.html).
-.

 While the codebase and integration model were rewritten to fit ESPHome’s architecture and component system, the fundamental understanding of DL-Bus framing, message structure, and parsing logic originates from that pioneering ESPEasy reverse-engineering effort.
 This project extends that work by providing a clean, maintainable, ESPHome-native implementation that integrates seamlessly with Home Assistant, MQTT, and modern automation systems.

+This project is also inspired by the this [project](https://github.com/cocktailyogi/ESPHome-TA-UVR67/).
+We target the esp-idf framework for esphome.

 ---